kdmayer/PointER/README.md

 Example:

-    conda-lock install -p win-64 -n cs224w
+    conda-lock install -n cs224w

+Note:

-Note: The -n argument will overwrite the name specified in the environment.yml file
+The -p argument specifies your local OS and can be either *linux-64*, *osx-64*, or *win-64* The -n argument will overwrite the name specified in the environment.yml file

 Then, activate your environment with: